flight-recorder/health-report/README.md

 # Usage

-To run Health report as as a Java agent:
+To run Health report as a Java agent:

   $ java -javaagent:health-report.jar MyApp